 Since the benchmark requires results for various relative positions of the coil and crack, the x and y coordinates of the crack were parameterized.

-The excitation coil was defined by using the "coil" feature of CST EMS.
-The receiving coils do not need to be modelled as 3D objects.
+The excitation coil was defined by using the "coil" feature of CST EM STUDIO® (CST EMS).
+The receiving coils do not need to be modeled as 3D objects.
 Instead, the magnetic fluxes at the locations of the receiving coils are calculated in the postprocessing phase....

 Since the signal which needs to be detected is very small, it can be affected by large numerical errors.
 In order to avoid this, the "perturbation" flux in each receiving coil was calculated, by computing the difference between the the magnetic fluxes with and without a crack.
 The corresponding magnetic flux densities are shown in Figures 2-4.